-A Bake (n), any dish baked in the oven and on GBBO will be a cake, tart, pasty, etc. You will hear it expressed as "Your bake should be..,"
+- A Bake (n) - any dish baked in the oven and on GBBO will be a cake, tart, pasty, etc. You will hear it expressed as "Your bake should be..,"

-Bake (v) the action of baking and heard throughout each program as "You have (x) minutes so get ready and BAKE!" to begin each section.
+- Bake (v) - the action of baking and heard throughout each program as "You have (x) minutes so get ready and BAKE!" to begin each section.

 GBBO Misunderstood Technical Terms

 There are technical terms flung around as haphazardly as flour on the benches on Bake Off.
 An experienced British Baker will understand most of these, but for the amateur of a non-British viewer, these can be very confusing.
-Below are five of the most used ones on the show.
+Below are six of the most used ones on the show.

-Slack - a less flattering term when used to describe a person (meaning stupid) but for a bake, it represents the poor consistency of a batter, cream or custard.
+- Slack - a less flattering term when used to describe a person (meaning stupid) but for a bake, it represents the poor consistency of a batter, cream or custard.

-Temper - not a state of crossness when your bake has burnt, but is the art of melting chocolate to produce a shine and a crisp crack when the chocolate is snapped.
+- Temper - not a state of crossness when your bake has burnt but is the art of melting chocolate to produce a shine and a crisp crack when the chocolate is snapped.

-Soggy Bottom - not wet, but the undercooked base of baked pastry often on tarts and pies.
+- Soggy Bottom - not wet, but the undercooked base of baked pastry often on tarts and pies.

-Proving - not trying to convince Paul Hollywood you know what you are doing, but this is the term for the rising of the dough; usually bread or yeast goods are put to prove (rise) and if you are lucky enough to have one, in a proving oven.
+- Proving - not trying to convince Paul Hollywood you know what you are doing, but this is the term for the rising of the dough; usually bread or yeast goods are put to prove (rise) and if you are lucky enough to have one, in a proving oven.

-Grill - another term which in Britain means to pop under the broiler, a word or term not used here, and which is not the barbecue.
+- Grill - another term which in Britain means to pop under the broiler, a word or term not used here, and which is not the barbecue.

-Gingham Altar - not a baking term; not even a common name in British-English.
+- Gingham Altar - not a baking term; not even a common name in British-English.
 The term is only relevant to GBBO, as it is used to describe the covering of the workstation for each contestant for the technical challenge with a Gingham tablecloth.

-Ingredients, Equipment and Foods
+Ingredients, Equipment, and Foods

 If the technical terms flummox you, then trying the ingredients and foods used if you are not a British baker can be confusing.
 Here are a few of the most common ones translated for U.S. viewers.

-Golden Syrup - sweeter than, but similar to, corn syrup.
+- Golden Syrup - sweeter than, but similar to, corn syrup.

-Dark Treacle - a hugely popular British ingredient, not dissimilar to Molasses.
+- Dark Treacle - a hugely popular British ingredient, not dissimilar to Molasses.

-Clingfilm - quite simply, plastic wrap or Saran Wrap.
+- Clingfilm - quite simply, plastic wrap or Saran Wrap.

-Hundreds and Thousands - are Sprinkles, both charming names.
+- Hundreds and Thousands - are Sprinkles, both charming names.

-Scones - are biscuits, and biscuits are cookies.
+- Scones - these are biscuits

-Fairycake - is very similar, but not as fussy as a little cupcake.
+- Fairycake - is very similar, but not as fussy as a little cupcake.

-Sultanas - frequently mentioned on the show, and are known as Golden Raisins elsewhere.
+- Sultanas - frequently mentioned on the show, and are known as Golden Raisins elsewhere.

-Baps - are the cause of many innuendoes on Bake Off as they are also a slang term for breasts in Britain.
+- Baps - are the cause of many innuendoes on Bake Off as they are also a slang term for breasts in Britain.
 So, if you hear them mentioned amidst a lot of giggling, what they are talking about are small bread buns, not unlike burger buns.

-Strange Sounding Cakes and Bakes
+Unique Sounding Cakes and Bakes

-So, you get the meaning of the technical terms, the ingredients, and strange sounding foods.
+So, you get the meaning of the technical terms, the ingredients, and unique-sounding foods.
 Then along come the presenters, asking the contestants to bake, what is a classic bake, but to those outside the UK, many will not have a clue what they are talking about.
 Here are just a few names.

-- A Banoffee Pie is one of the best food inventions ever as it is a pie of bananas, caramel toffee, and cream - delicious.
+- A Banoffee Pie - this is one of the best food inventions ever as it is a pie of bananas, caramel toffee, and cream - delicious.

 This list could go on and on and on, as, like many cuisines around the world, everyone has their names and understanding.
 Britain and the Great British Bake Off just seem to be able to make it more confusing than anywhere else.